cpcwood/CV/README.md

 ## Experience

 **Gigfunding** (June 2020 - present)
-*Software Engineer*
+*Volunteer Software Engineer*

-Volunteering my spare time to developing and managing an open-source production Rails marketplace.
+Volunteering my spare time to develop and manage an open-source production Rails marketplace for an upcoming charity.
 Collaborating remotely with a diverse international team.

 Some of the highlights of my work include:
 - Debugging project blocking stripe payment system issue